Skip to main content

 Best Practices

 Use MCP when possible.
 The MCP approach gives your agent richer context — tool descriptions, parameter schemas, and error details that help the LLM make better decisions.
 FDX output is always JSON.
-All fdx call output is structured JSON, making it straightforward for agents to parse.
+All fdx wallet / fdx prism output is structured JSON, making it straightforward for agents to parse.
 Write clear tool descriptions.
 The LLM uses your tool description to decide when and how to call the tool.
 Be specific about what each command does.
-Test on testnet first.
-Use the Testnet Faucet to get test tokens.
-Validate your agent’s behavior before connecting a funded wallet.
+Start with small amounts.
+Validate your agent’s behavior with a small balance before scaling up funding.
 Handle errors gracefully.
 Agents should check for insufficient balance, failed transactions, and network errors — and communicate these clearly rather than retrying blindly.